lgraubner/webpack-boilerplate-general/README.md

-# Webpack Boilerplate
+# Webpack Boilerplate for Wordpress

 Simple Webpack config supporting React, Sass and common optimizations.
+Designed for use with [Sage](https://github.com/roots/sage).

 ## Usage